makerdao/community/governance/polls/Ratification Poll for Remove MIP14c4 (Protocol DAI Transfer Ceiling) (MIP4c2-SP32) - January 9, 2023.md

 * [Proposal Discussion Thread](https://forum.makerdao.com/t/mip4c2-sp32-remove-mip14c4-protocol-dai-transfer-ceiling/19093)
 * [Amendment Pull Request](https://github.com/makerdao/mips/pull/726)

+**Note if the concurrent vote to repeal MIP14 in its entirety is successful, the passage of this amendment will have no practical effect.**

 ## Outcomes

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.